nxb9626/tim/pm.md

     writing, but need to transfer the reads.

 - GUI side
-  - display text of any kind
+  - [x] display text of any kind
-    - brew install sdl3 sdl3_ttf
+    - `brew install sdl3 sdl3_ttf`
-  - display a timestamp of any kind
+  - [x] display a timestamp of any kind
+  - [x] debug menu view
+    - can be toggled with f3
+    - shows fps with ability to add more values
+  - [ ] timer component
+  - [ ] input system such that components can handle inputs themselves

+        - [ ] mouse directs to the correct component
+        - [ ] keypresses direct to all components? just to the ones that subscribe? maybe a different mode?
+        - [ ] maybe a filter helper function given a position / hitbox / something
+              and have it be called if we want to slim down to certain things

     Font being committed to for the time being.

 - https://ttfonts.net/font/17298_Futura.htm